AbhinandanAdhikari/Sample/README.md

 __At Compile time:__
 ```
-Note: Parent.java uses or overrides a deprecated API.
+Parent.java uses or overrides a deprecated API.
-Note: Recompile with -Xlint:deprecation for details.
+Recompile with -Xlint:deprecation for details.
 ```

 __At Run time:__